Woman-with-short-blond-hair-looking-through-a-magnifying-glass

 Image by Clovis Cheminot from Pixabay

-If your website isn’t responsive, indexing will default to the desktop version of your site, but this will harm your page rank.
+If your website isn’t responsive, indexing will default to the desktop version of your site, but this can harm your page rank.

 If you’ve had your website professionally designed, your designer should have used a responsive design and tested it for different screen sizes.

 DIY websites are generally responsive by default these days.
 But it still pays to check the quality of the design and that everything is displaying as it should be.
-Common issues I’ve come across include sizing and elements that are overlapping or crashing together.
+Issues I’ve come across include elements that overlap or crash together on smaller screen sizes.

 How to check your website’s responsiveness

-If you find your website is not responsive and doesn’t resize for different devices, the only way to make it so is to have it redesigned.
+If you find your website is not responsive and isn’t resizing for different devices, the only way to make it so is to have it redesigned.

 2. Does your website load quickly enough?